umami-hep/umami-preprocessing/docs/index.md

 ## Motivation

-the primary motivation behind preprocessing the training samples is to ensure that the distributions of kinematic variables such as $p_T$ and $\eta$ are the same for all flavors.
+The primary motivation behind preprocessing the training samples is to ensure that the distributions of kinematic variables such as $p_T$ and $\eta$ are the same for all flavors.
 This uniformity in kinematic distributions is crucial to avoid kinematic biases in the tagging performance.
 In order to ensure the uniformity in kinematic distributions, resampling techniques are employed.
 These techniques involve removing samples from the majority class (under-sampling) and/or adding more samples from the minority class (over-sampling).